 On April 9, 2014, the Company completed a private placement of 5,290,296 units, with each unit consisting of one common share and one-half of one common share purchase warrant, at a price of \$0.135 CAD.
 The purchase warrants had a one year term with an exercise price of \$0.225 CAD.
 The private placement resulted in the Company receiving total gross proceeds of \$714,190 CAD.
-On March 17, 2015, the warrants' expiration date was extended to October 8, 2015.
-Then on October 6, 2015, the TSX Venture Exchange approved a second extension of the expiration date of the share purchase warrants to October 8, 2016.
+Since April 9, 2014 various extensions of the warrants' expiration date have been approved by the TSV Venture Exchange with a current extension of the share purchase warrants to October 8, 2017.